 Football’s grand finale is right around the corner, and it’s important to send off the season with a bang.
-Everyone knows that this is not any other game day: this is the Sunday that makes champions and breaks fantasy football leagues into pieces.
+Everyone knows that this is not any other game day: this is the Sunday that makes champions and breaks hearts.
 Just like the pros, it’s your duty to throw on your jersey and go all out one last time.

 Here are a few things you need for a successful get together.

 Not every party attendee is going to be a hardcore football fan and that is okay (they usually bring the best snacks, so keep them on your invite list).
 Fortunately, during the big game, there is a lot of quality entertainment to enjoy during the breaks.
 Just like you, advertisers know that the first Sunday in February is the time to pull out all the stops.
 Take things up a notch with commercial bingo: Before kickoff, have participants fill out a blank bingo card with common themes (i.e. "Clydesdales," "Cars").
 Continue to mark as the game progresses.
 Whoever is the first to hit bingo can win a prize, bragging rights or has to take out the garbage at the end of the night (we don’t recommend the last one, but it’s your party).

 Players, coaches and commercials aside, everyone knows that if you want to earn a spot in the hosting hall of fame, you need to have the best picture possible.
 Create the ultimate viewing experience at home with a 4K television with a large screen.
 Don’t know where to start?
 Look no further than our lineup of award-winning TCL Roku TVs.
 Available with brilliant 4K UHD picture, Dolby Vision HDR for lifelike color, and the beloved Roku TV platform; people can’t take their eyes off of the 6-Series TV for good reason.
 To make the biggest impact, step your game up with the 8-Series TV, the world’s first TV with Mini-LED technology.